ClusterCockpit/cc-doc/content/en/docs/reference/cc-backend/authentication/_index.md

 To enable JWT authentication via cookie the following set of options are required as attributes of the `jwts` JSON object:

-- `cookieName` (String): Specifies which cookie should be checked for a JWT token (if no authorization header is present)
+- `cookie-name` (String): Specifies which cookie should be checked for a JWT token (if no authorization header is present)
-- `trustedIssuer` (String):  Specifies which issuer should be accepted when validating external JWTs (`iss`-claim)
+- `trusted-issuer` (String):  Specifies which issuer should be accepted when validating external JWTs (`iss`-claim)

 In addition, the Cookie Session Authenticator method requires the following environment variable:

-- `CROSS_LOGIN_JWT_PUBLIC_KEY`: Primary public key for this method, validates identity of tokens received from `trustedIssuer` and must therefore match accordingly.
+- `CROSS_LOGIN_JWT_PUBLIC_KEY`: Primary public key for this method, validates identity of tokens received from `trusted-issuer` and must therefore match accordingly.

 - [3] Optional configuration attributes of the `jwts` JSON object, valid for both [1] and [2], are:

-- `validateUser` (Bool): Load user by username encoded in `sub`-claim from database, including roles, denying login if not matched in database. _Ignores all other claims_.
-By design not combinable with both `syncUserOnLogin` and/or `updateUserOnLogin` options.
+- `validate-user` (Bool): Load user by username encoded in `sub`-claim from database, including roles, denying login if not matched in database. _Ignores all other claims_.
+By design not combinable with both `sync-user-on-login` and/or `update-user-on-login` options.
-- `syncUserOnLogin` (Bool): If user encoded in token does not exist in database, add a new user entry. _Does not update user on recurring JWT logins_.
+- `sync-user-on-login` (Bool): If user encoded in token does not exist in database, add a new user entry. _Does not update user on recurring JWT logins_.
-- `updateUserOnLogin` (Bool): If user encoded in token does exist in database, update the user entry with all encoded information. _Does not add users on first-time JWT login_.
+- `update-user-on-login` (Bool): If user encoded in token does exist in database, update the user entry with all encoded information. _Does not add users on first-time JWT login_.

 ### JWT Usage